Ramblurr/Far-Horizons/README.md

 The `--less-crowded` flag increases the number of stars by about 50%.
 (It has no effect if you specify the number of stars yourself.)

-Increasing the number of stars tends to slow the pace of the game since it will take longer for species to enounter each other.
+Increasing the number of stars tends to slow the pace of the game since it will take longer for species to encounter each other.

 NB: `fh create-galaxy` replaces `NewGalaxy`.